 Once a year, we assemble the whole team and head out to the middle of England to do a day of tree planting.
 Our founding promise is to plant 10 trees for every 200 products sold.
 In the UK, we partner with the Heart of England Forest, an incredible organisation that is on a mission to plant 13 million trees and create and conserve 30,000 acres of native woodland.
 Tree planting season runs from November to mid-March, and heading out to the fields is a great way for the whole team to connect to our ethos and to see how much our woodland - and team - has grown.
 This time we managed to plant 600 trees in just a couple of hours!

 A cleaner, better world.

-Trees are so important to us because they inspire our design (see Voronoi collection) and help us on our way to becoming a carbon neutral business.
+Forests are so important to us; they inspire our design (see Voronoi collection), provide material for our fixtures, and on regulate our climate on a global scale.
 We are committed to creating beautifully designed objects that use the most energy efficient (low carbon) technology available.
 However, as a manufacturer, we are very aware that we have a significant carbon footprint.
 We plant trees to help reduce our carbon footprint but also because we believe in leaving behind a cleaner and better world for future generations.

 Nearly half of the earth’s tree cover has been removed since the start of human civilisation.

 Our tree planting programme began in the UK because our home country is actually one of the least wooded regions of Europe, with just 13% woodland cover compared to an average of 37%.
 There are around 3 billion trees left in the UK.
 On a global scale, 15 billion trees are lost each year due to logging and land-use change.

 We plant 27 different species of shrubs and broadleaf trees, including oak and beech.
 Our plot in the Heart of England Forest has grown to 11,466 trees across 17.5 acres.
 That’s equivalent to 17 football pitches, or 280 tennis courts!